chango/inferno/doc/overview.rst

 In its simplest form, you can think of Inferno as a query language for large amounts of structured text.

-This structured text could be a CSV file, or file containing many lines of valid JSON, etc.
+This structured text could be a CSV file, or a file containing many lines of valid JSON, etc.

 **people.json**